 Compliance with Standards and Regulations

-- Defendants may argue that the product was designed and manufactured in accordance with existing standards and regulations.
-Compliance with these standards can sometimes be used as a defense, suggesting that the manufacturer exercised due diligence in ensuring the product’s safety.
+Defendants may argue that the product was designed and manufactured in accordance with existing standards and regulations.
+Compliance with these standards can sometimes be used as a defense, suggesting that the manufacturer took reasonable steps to ensure the product’s safety.

 Statute of Limitations

-- In Charleston, as in other jurisdictions, product liability claims must be filed within a specific time frame from the date of the injury or when the injury should have been reasonably discovered.
+In South Carolina, product liability claims must be filed within a specific time frame from the date of the injury or when the injury should have been reasonably discovered.
 Missing this deadline can bar the plaintiff from pursuing the claim altogether.

 Contributory Negligence